 There is attention paid to every detail, a welcome fruit basket, and our hosts even went the extra step to have chocolates on my pillow that meet my restrictive dietary requirements.
 I can’t imagine staying anywhere else if we go back to Whitianga.
 Click here to check availability at Water’s Edge.

-If Water’s Edge B&B isn’t available on the nights you need, or you just want something else, this will help:
+If Water’s Edge B&B isn’t available on the nights you need, try one of these.

 Where to eat in Whitianga (if you are gluten-free)